 - Dry Ingredients:

 - Gluten-Free Flour - Any gluten-free flour will work.
-However I always recommend this brand.
-I think it's the best 1 : 1 replacement for regular flour, and it contains more fiber and protein than other gluten-free blends.
+However, I always recommend this brand.
+I think it's the best 1:1 replacement for all-purpose flour, and it contains more fiber and protein than other gluten-free blends.

 - Oat Flour - Do not buy pre-made oat flour.
 It is incredibly easy to make yourself with a blender.
 You don't need a fancy blender either, any blender will work perfectly!

 - Baking Powder - Helps to give these red velvet muffins the ultimate light and fluffy muffin top.

 - Cacao Powder - You can use cacao powder or cocoa powder.
 I personally like to use cacao, because it's loaded with antioxidants, and tastes the same!